AdaCore/training_material/courses/ada_essentials/240_tasking/05-task_types.rst

 * Creating templates for tasks and protected objects

-  * For when you need multiple tasks or protected objects tha behave similarly
+  * When you need multiple tasks or protected objects that behave similarly

 * Task (and protected) types rather than objects